DracoNoir/kom/templates/cultures/kaneeshwa.md

 <points>20</points>

-At the northeastern corner of Tarrsia, a narrow stretch of land extends deep into the ocean where it meets an unending archipelago.
-The people who live around these lands—indeed, most who spend their lives on any large body of water—are known as the Kaneeshwa.
+At the northeastern corner of [Tarrsia](../../places/tarrsia), a narrow stretch of land called the [Kaneeshwa Peninsula](../../places/kaneeshwa) extends deep into the ocean where it meets an unending archipelago.
+The people who live around these lands—indeed, most who spend their lives on any large body of water—are known as the known as the Kaneeshwa.

 **Disadvantages:**  Social Stigma (Pirate; -1 reaction rolls) [-5]